rrobinn/academic-kickstart/content/home/experience.md

   date_end = "2016-07-01"
   description= """

-  * Worked as scientist collecting and analyzing eye-tracking data from infants and children with autism spectrum disorder.
+  * Worked in Social Neuroscience Lab collecting and analyzing eye-tracking data from infants and children with autism spectrum disorders.
   * Moved project through conceptualization, analysis, and writing.
-Results were published in peer-reviewed journal.
+Results were published in [peer-reviewed journal](https://www.nature.com/articles/s41598-018-20808-0/).
   """